 Businesses also have to alter their business practices after a cyberattack by creating a new strategy for their digital information.
 In some cases, smaller businesses have had to scale back and shut down online stores because they couldn’t be properly protected.
 Don’t let a potential cyberattack derail the advancement of your company.

-Prepare for inevitable cyberattacks now by hiring a chief information security officer.
+Prepare for inevitable cyberattacks now by recruiting a chief information security officer.
 If you haven’t taken the time to seriously fortify your online information, a CISO is the perfect person to rework your digital security.
 Don’t wait until after a cyberattack to protect your business.
 Get ahead of the risk and secure a professional who can focus solely on your company’s information and cybersecurity.

-Our hands-on CISO & CIO executive recruiters have experience working with private, public, pre-IPO, and non-profit organizations.
+Our hands-on CISO headhunters & CIO executive recruiters have experience working with private, public, pre-IPO, and non-profit organizations.
 Clients are typically $50 million in revenue to Fortune 1000’s or have assets between $500 million to $15 billion.
 Successful placements span the entire C-Suite – CEO, Chief Information Security Officer, Chief Security Officer, Chief Information Officer, Chief Technology Officer, and include vice president, general counsel, and other technology executives.

 Learn how we deliver top talent, no matter the need, with our industry-leading research and resources.
 Discover the strategy that made Cowen Partners a leader among the nation’s best technology executive search firms in New York, Chicago, Seattle, Atlanta, Dallas, Los Angeles, and beyond.